The Revisioners

 This review may contain spoilers.
 Read at your own discretion if you haven't finished the book yet.

-The dual timeline structure alternates between Josephine in 1924 rural Louisiana, fighting to keep her land from white neighbors who want to steal it, and Ava in modern times, struggling to save her grandmother's house while dealing with her troubled son.
-The parallels between the two stories are meant to illuminate how past injustices echo into the present, but the connections feel forced and the contemporary storyline lacks the weight and specificity of the historical one.
+The structure alternates between two timelines.
+In 1924 Louisiana, Josephine is a Black woman fighting to keep her land against white neighbors who want to steal it.
+In the present, Ava struggles to save her grandmother's house while dealing with her troubled son and a fraught relationship with her white mother-in-law.
+The parallels are meant to illuminate how past injustices echo forward, how the fight for land and security never really ends.

-Josephine's story is the stronger of the two.
-Sexton captures the fear and determination of a Black woman trying to hold onto land in a time and place where that ownership was constantly threatened.
-The historical setting feels authentic, and the stakes are clear and compelling.
-However, even here, the characterization sometimes feels thin, with characters serving symbolic purposes rather than feeling fully human.
+Josephine's historical storyline is the stronger of the two.
+Sexton captures the terror and determination of a Black woman trying to hold onto property in an era when that ownership was constantly threatened.
+The setting feels authentic, the stakes are clear and visceral, and Josephine herself emerges as a compelling character fighting an impossible fight.

-Ava's contemporary story struggles more.
-Her troubled son and the challenges of modern Black life feel sketched rather than deeply explored.
-The supernatural elements that connect the two timelines are underdeveloped and confusing, neither fully committed to nor properly integrated into the narrative.
+Ava's modern story feels thinner, more sketched than developed.
+Her troubled son, her complicated in-law relationship, the challenges of contemporary Black life - all of it gets gestured at rather than deeply explored.
+The supernatural elements connecting the timelines are confusing rather than illuminating, neither committed to nor properly integrated.

 You Might Also Like